koculu/ZoneTree/docs/concepts/value-mutability.md

 For value types, this is straightforward.
 For mutable reference types, in-place mutation is valid when the delegate commits by returning `true`.

+This is different from normal reads.
+A value returned by `TryGet` should be treated as a snapshot.
+An atomic updater delegate is the controlled place where the current value can be changed as part of a ZoneTree write.

 The caveat is cancellation.
 Returning `false` tells ZoneTree not to write the local value back.
 If the delegate mutates a shared reference object first and then returns `false`, that object may already have changed in memory.

 Avoid mutating before the commit decision: